vuer-ai/vuer/docs/examples/07b_vr_hud.md

                 # Can scale the images down.
                 frame[::1, ::1, :],

-                # One of ['b64png', 'png', 'b64jpg', 'jpg']
+                # One of ['b64png', 'png', 'b64jpeg', 'jpeg']
                 # 'b64png' does not work for some reason, but works for the nerf demo.
-                # 'jpg' encoding is significantly faster than 'png'.
+                # 'jpeg' encoding is significantly faster than 'png'.
-                format="jpg",
+                format="jpeg",
                 quality=20,
                 key="background",
                 interpolate=True,